luizcamargo99/contador-caracteres/README.md

 ## 🚀 About this project

 This super simple but extremely useful project, the user is able to calculate the amount of digital characters in the input.
 I myself use it in my daily life.
+With a feature that also calculates the amount of written words.

 ## 🧑🏻‍💻 Technologies